apache/fury-site/docs/object-serialization/kotlin/native.md

 Use `ForyKotlin.builder()` for Kotlin-specific types such as unsigned values, ranges, and `Duration`.

-Use native mode for Kotlin/JVM-only traffic that needs Kotlin data classes, nullable types, ranges, unsigned values, or Kotlin collections on the JVM runtime path.
-Choose registration and thread-safety settings for the application in [Kotlin Configuration](configuration.md).
+Use native mode for Kotlin/JVM-only traffic with Kotlin data classes, nullable types, ranges, unsigned values, or Kotlin collections.
+Choose registration and thread-safety settings for the application in
+[Kotlin Configuration](configuration.md).